Óttar Magnús Karlsson: Molde

 On 25 November 2016, Óttar signed a three-year contract with Norwegian Tippeligaen side Molde FK.

 Trelleborgs (loan)

 In February 2018, Óttar agreed to join Trelleborgs FF on loan for the upcoming 2018 Allsvenskan season.

 Mjällby AIF

 On 15 December 2018 it was confirmed, that Óttar had signed with Mjällby AIF for two years.

 Víkingur

 On 30 July 2019 it was announced that Óttar had signed with Víkingur until the end of the 2021 season.

 Venezia

 On 25 September 2020, Karlsson signed a three-year contract with Italian club Venezia.

 Loan to Siena

 On 27 August 2021, he joined Siena in the third-tier Serie C on loan.

 Loan to Oakland

 On 18 February 2022, Karlsson joined Oakland Roots on loan.

 Having scored 19 goals in 30 appearances for the club, he returned to Venice from Oakland following their 2022 season.

 Loan to Virtus Francavilla

 On 31 January 2023, Karlsson was loaned to Serie C club Virtus Francavilla until the end of the season.

+Loan to Vis Pesaro

+On 1 September 2023, Óttar moved on loan to Vis Pesaro.

+SPAL

+On 2 August 2024, Óttar signed a two-season contract with SPAL.